-Times change, and so do recruiting trends.
+Times change, and so do recruiting and headhunting trends.
 As employers struggle to find new talent to fill critical roles in their organizations, they need to be able to adapt to the latest trends in talent acquisition—or face the risk of losing top-notch employees to their competitors.

 For the last few years, remote work environments have been increasing in popularity.
 As noted by Jeff Luttrell, the Senior Director of talent acquisition at Alorica, in an interview with SHRM, “It’s not just Millennials that want this… It’s all of us.”
 Being able to offer remote work options does more than just meet a need for employees, however.
 It also helps employers add new talent that they might not have been able to attract with a traditional work environment.
 As Mr. Luttrell stated in the SHRM interview:

 “As we grow, there are many markets where we can’t hire enough people to work in our facilities, so being able to offer that flexibility to a stay-at-home parent, or a caregiver, is critical.
 If the economy continues the way it has been, I think more employers will be forced to consider flexible arrangements.”

 So, this is a recruiting trend that is emerging because it benefits both employees and employers.
 One group is better able to manage their work/life balance and mitigate the inconveniences of commuting; the other gains access to new talent that would not be available otherwise.

 In the 2018 Global Recruiting Trends report from LinkedIn, diversity was named “the biggest game-changer and most embraced trend with over half of companies… already tackling it head-on.”
 In fact, the report noted that 78% of companies surveyed rated diversity as “Very/extremely important” and 53% stated that they had “Mostly/completely adopted” diversity in their hiring practices.